-- following the acquisition of the rights to PETTEROES brand Cigarettes from British American Tobacco Norway on February 19, 2009, employed commercially reasonably efforts to transition to EU-specific markings for Pack and Cartons of PETTEROES brand Cigarettes as required by Appendix D which was completed in February 2011; - plans to request an exception from the Master Case scanning requirements of Appendix D for PETTEROES brand Roll-Your-Own Cigarettes produced in Germany and Denmark and shipped directly to customers from a British American Tobacco entity; - following the acquisition of several Roll-Your-Own brands from Imperial Tobacco, employed commercially reasonable efforts to implement the requirements of Appendix D at the third-party manufacturing facilities in Menen and Joure that produce these brands.
-The Menen facility is now compliant with the Master Case labeling of Appendix D. Philip Morris International's contract with its third-party manufacturer in Joure is expected to be terminated by September 2011; - has planned during 2011 to established a back-up system for Master Case scanning following a disruption in Master Cases scanning in the Polish domestic market lasting two weeks in duration due to a technical breakdown in the scanning system; customer data was not captured during this period for approximately 151,000 Master Cases; - has employed commercially reasonable efforts to implement the requirements of Appendix D for its Roll-Your-Own brands produced in South Africa, and anticipates that a plan outlining the steps necessary for full compliance in the market will be prepared by August 2011; - has notified or will notify OLAF of changes that will have to be made to Exhibits C-I, C-II, C-III, and C-IV to reflect markets in which Phillip Morris International had changed its distribution system from selling to a single first purchaser to selling to multiple first purchasers or vice versa; certain changes resulting from Philip Morris International's entry into new markets and its exit from some existing markets; modifications to its pack and carton labeling in existing markets; and exemptions sought by Philip Morris International for certain Cigarettes in certain markets; - maintains a First Purchaser Database that is searchable by customer order or Master Case barcode number for all Tier I, Tier II (including Third Party Manufacturers), and Tier III Markets listed in Exhibits C-II, C-III, and C-IV of the Tracking and Tracing Protocols which contains the product information specified in Protocol 3.03(a)(i)-(vi); - maintains the electronic records created in the First Purchaser Database, as well as additional records necessary to identify the sales price and the Intended Market of Retail Sale; and - has enabled the functionality that provides the Relevant Administrations with automated Query-Only Access to the data in the First Purchaser Database.
+- has shipped to the Andorra domestic market 10 million RYO/MYO products originally intended for the Spanish domestic market in order to test for market demand for these brands.
+In February 2012, a specific packaging was developed for the Andorra domestic market for these products; - requested to OLAF on February 8, 2012 an exception from the Master Case scanning requirements of Appendix D for the former Fortune Tobacco Corporation trademarks following the formation of a joint venture with PMI in the Philippines; - requested on November 8, 2011: - an exception from the Master Case scanning requirements of Appendix D for PETTEROES brand Roll-Your-Own Cigarettes produced for the domestic markets of Germany and Denmark and shipped directly to customers from a British American Tobacco entity and; - o following the acquisition of several Roll-Your-Own brands from Imperial Tobacco, an exception from the Master Case scanning requirements of Appendix D for VAN NELLE Fine Cut Tobacco which is produced at the Imperial Tobacco facility in Joure for the domestic markets of Italy and the Canary Islands; - has during 2012 been unable to complete improvements to the level of scanning by the third party distributor in Egypt due to technical and security issues since the change in the political environment.
+This disruption has resulted in approximately 44,000 Master Cases not being scanned;

+- has notified or will notify OLAF of changes that will have to be made to Exhibits C-I, C-II, C-III, and C-IV to reflect markets in which Phillip Morris International had changed its distribution system from selling to a single first purchaser to selling to multiple first purchasers or vice versa; certain changes resulting from Philip Morris International's entry into new markets and its exit from some existing markets; modifications to its pack and carton labeling in existing markets; and exemptions sought by Philip Morris International for certain Cigarettes in certain markets; - maintains a First Purchaser Database that is searchable by customer order or Master Case barcode number for all Tier I, Tier II (including Third Party Manufacturers), and Tier III Markets listed in Exhibits C-II, C-III, and C-IV of the Tracking and Tracing Protocols which contains the product information specified in Protocol 3.03(a)(i)-(vi); - maintains the electronic records created in the First Purchaser Database, as well as additional records necessary to identify the sales price and the Intended Market of Retail Sale; and - has enabled the functionality that provides the Relevant Administrations with automated Query-Only Access to the data in the First Purchaser Database.